liorhassin/RPG-Mod/README.md

 # RPG-Mod

-Build a simple CI for a Minecraft MOD mine friends a programming :)
+Build a simple CI for a Minecraft MOD my friends are programming :)

+builds with gradle, on java 17 caches gradle dependencies aswell